 Starting with fire drills in schools, and eventually in the workplace, blaring alarms and flashing lights are often the clearest indicator of a fire emergency and the signal for evacuation procedures.
-As such, fire alarm systems need to be properly maintained and regularly inspected in order to keep all building personnel and visitors safe.
+As such, commercial fire alarm systems need to be properly maintained and regularly inspected in order to keep all building personnel and visitors safe.

 Fire alarm inspections and tests are necessary to ensure that all existing alarms are compliant with NFPA 72, the National Fire Alarm and Signaling Code.
 These inspections may also reveal areas of a building’s fire signaling system in need of repairs or replacement.